 Common Assessment Mistakes in the MYP

 Using the verb "analyse" in the task but accepting "describe" in the marking.
 This is the most common problem.
-The task says "analyse the impact of..." but the level 5-6 descriptor has been written so broadly that detailed description earns the band.
-The solution is to build the analysis operation into the task design rather than hoping students will spontaneously perform it.
+The task says "analyse the impact of...", but markers often accept detailed description as evidence.

 Over-scaffolding so the rubric does the thinking.
-Some teachers provide such detailed rubric criteria that the student only needs to match their response to the descriptor rather than construct an original response.
-At level 7-8, rubric descriptors should describe the quality of thinking, not the content of the answer.
-If your descriptor for level 8 includes the specific arguments the student should make, you have described a level 4 task with level 8 packaging.
+Some teachers provide rubric criteria so detailed that the learner only has to match the descriptor rather than construct an original response.
+At level 7 to 8, descriptors should describe the quality of thinking, not the content of the answer.
+If the level 8 descriptor includes the arguments the learner should make, it has turned a level 4 task into level 8 packaging.

 Rubric Design Using the Thinking Framework